Testing of Autonomous Vehicles with a Driver

 DMV conducted two public workshops in 2013 related to developing regulations for testing of autonomous vehicles.
 The proposed regulations were then published in the Office of Administrative Law's California Regulatory Notice Register on November 29, 2013.
 The publishing marked the start of a 45-day public comment period, which ended on January 13, 2014.
 After a public hearing held on January 14, 2014, DMV delivered final testing regulations to the Office of Administrative Law for approval.

-The autonomous vehicles testing regulations were adopted on May 19, 2014 and became effective on September 16, 2014.
+The autonomous vehicles testing regulations, which require a driver, effective on September 16, 2014.

 The autonomous vehicles testing regulations establish an Autonomous Vehicle Tester Program that is administered by the department's Occupational Licensing Branch.
 DMV is currently accepting applications for the Autonomous Vehicle Tester Program.